-Q: What is the Township's responsibility regarding private sanitary sewer laterals?
+Q: What is the Town's responsibility regarding private sewer laterals?

-A: Private property owners are fully responsible for maintaining adequate sewage flow to and through the sewer lateral, from the property structure to and into the Township's sanitary sewer main.
-When failure or stoppage of a sanitary sewer lateral occurs, an employee from the Department of Public Works will respond only to check the sanitary sewer main to verify that the main is open and sewage is flowing.
-If the sanitary sewer main is found to be clear, it is the responsibility of the property owner to call a licensed plumber or drain cleaning service to correct the problem.
+A: The property owner is fully responsible for maintaining adequate sewage flow to and through the sewer lateral, from the property structure to and into the City's sewer main.
+When failure or stoppage of a sewer lateral occurs, an employee from the Department of Public Works will respond only to check the sewer main to verify that the main is open and sewage is flowing.
+If the sewer main is found to be clear, it is the responsibility of the property owner to call a licensed plumber or drain cleaning service to correct the problem.
 Verbal assistance and answers to questions can be received by calling the Department of Public Works at (973) 857-4804.
-After hours response from the Department of Public Works by contacting the Verona Police Department at 973-239-5000.

-Q: If I notice a foreign substance flowing into a storm water drain inlet, whom should I call?
+Q: If I notice a foreign substance flowing into a storm drain inlet, who should I call?

 A: If you notice a foreign substance flowing into a storm drain inlet, please call the Department of Public Works at (973) 857-4804.
-After hours response from the Department of Public Works by contacting the Verona Police Department at (973) 239-5000.

-Q: What should I have a sanitary sewage backup into my home?
+Q: What should I do if my sewer backs up?

-A: If you experience a sanitary sewer backup, contact the Department of Public Works at (973) 857-4804.
-After hours response from the Department of Public Works by contacting the Verona Police Department at (973) 239-5000.
-We will dispatch a maintenance crew to your address to determine if the stoppage is in the Township's sanitary sewer main or your private sewer lateral.
-If the Township sanitary sewer main is found to be clear, it is the responsibility of the property owner to call a licensed plumber or drain cleaning service to correct the problem.
-The property owner is responsible for maintaining adequate flow to and through the sewer lateral from the property structure to and into the Township sanitary sewer main.
-If the blockage is in the Township main, we will fix it as quickly as possible and keep you informed about what work is being done.
+A: If you experience a sewer backup, call the Township of Verona Public Works Department at (973) 857-4804.
+We will dispatch a maintenance crew to your address to determine if the stoppage is in the City main or your sewer lateral.
+If the City main is found to be clear, it is the responsibility of the property owner to call a plumber or sewer/drain cleaning service to correct the problem.
+The property owner is responsible for maintaining adequate flow to and through the sewer lateral from the property structure to and into the City sewer main.
+If the blockage is in the City main, we will fix it as quickly as possible and keep you informed about what work is being done.

-Q: What should I do about the mess from a sanitary sewer backup?
+Q: What should I do about the mess?

-A: A sanitary sewer backup can lead to disease, destruction of personal items, damage to your house, and electrical malfunctions.
+A: A sewer backup can lead to disease, destruction of personal items, damage to your house, and electrical malfunctions.
 The following steps should be followed to help minimize the inconvenience and damage associated with the sewer backup.